-e propose to the annual General Meeting of Shareholders (GMS) to adopt the consolidated financial statements for 2022 and to adopt the proposal for the appropriation of the financial result, i.e. 50% distribution of the net profit as dividend and 50% retention of net profit in the equity.
+We propose to the annual General Meeting of Shareholders (GMS) to adopt the consolidated financial statements for 2023 and to adopt the proposal for the appropriation of the financial result, i.e., 50% distribution of the net profit as dividend and 50% retention of net profit in the equity (of which the interim portion was already retained in the equity)

-We also propose to the GMS to discharge the Managing Board from liability with respect to its management of the bank's activities pursuant to Article 23, clause "d" of the Articles of Association (AoA) of the bank.
-Similarly, pursuant to Article 23, clause "e" of the AoA, we propose to the GMS to discharge the Supervisory Board from liability with respect to its supervision of the bank's activities1.
+In relation to the calendar year 2023, we also propose to the GMS to discharge the Managing Board from liability with respect to its management of the bank's activities pursuant to Article 23, clause "d" of the Articles of Association (AoA) of the bank.
+Similarly, pursuant to Article 23, clause "e" of the AoA, we propose to the GMS to discharge the Supervisory Board from liability with respect to its supervision of the bank's activities.

-2. OVERVIEW 2022
+2. OVERVIEW

-The SB has continued to closely monitor the political, financial and economic developments in the markets of the bank, along with the bank's general exposures and investment profile in terms of size, borrower segments and geographical coverage.
+The Supervisory Board (SB) has consistently monitored the political, financial, and economic developments within the bank's markets as well as the bank's overall exposures and investment profile, considering factors such as size, borrower segments, and geographical coverage.

-In terms of risk absorption capacity, DHB Bank continued to have a robust capital buffer by international standards, to weather unexpected crises.
-A sticky retail deposit base, combined with the bank's liquid assets and the short average duration of the loan portfolio, enables DHB Bank to withstand possible liquidity squeezes in the market under plausible stress scenarios.
-This position is a result of and is supported by the bank's internal capital adequacy assessment process (ICAAP) and its internal liquidity adequacy assessment process (ILAAP).
-As a result of the supervisory review and evaluation process (SREP) in the 2022 cycle, DNB supervisors set the capital requirements for the bank in the framework of its operations and the geographical distribution of its assets.
+In terms of risk absorption capacity, DHB Bank has consistently maintained a robust capital buffer that aligns with international standards, positioning it well to navigate unexpected crises.
+The bank's resilient position is further fortified by a stable retail deposit base, complemented by liquid assets and a relatively short average duration of the loan portfolio.
+This strategic combination enables DHB Bank to withstand potential liquidity pressures in the market, even under plausible stress scenarios.
+The bank's risk resilience is substantiated by its internal processes, namely the Internal Capital Adequacy Assessment Process (ICAAP) and the Internal Liquidity Adequacy Assessment Process (ILAAP).
+The Supervisory Review and Evaluation Process (SREP) conducted in the 2023 cycle by DNB supervisors has resulted in the establishment of capital requirements tailored to the bank's operations and the distribution of its assets.
+DHB Bank comfortably meets these requirements.
+This meticulous approach ensures that DHB Bank is well-positioned to meet regulatory standards and effectively manage risks associated with its diverse portfolio.

-The SB values the Management's prudence concerning sound operations and active risk management.
-The SB members effectively interacted with DNB delegates in their annual meeting in 2022 to discuss regulatory and financial matters in relation to DHB Bank.
+The SB members interacted with DNB delegates in their annual meeting in 2023 to discuss regulatory and financial matters in relation to DHB Bank.

-In 2022, the SB and its committees continued to closely monitor compliance with regulatory requirements.
-Wwft (Money Laundering and Terrorist Financing Prevention Act)
+In 2023, the SB and its committees continued to closely monitor compliance with regulatory requirements.